March 21, 2022

 Documentation and files that File Clerks work with may include highly confidential and sensitive data.
 File Clerks are required to respect and protect any sensitive data that they work with.
 Otherwise, it may end in serious discretion issues and liabilities.

 Major parts of File Clerk duties include computer usage and the use of other office equipment, such as printers, fax machines, and scanners.
-File Clerks should be proficient with different types of filling systems, electronic organization, and data software.
+File Clerks should be proficient with different types of filing systems, electronic organization, and data software.

 The ability to communicate effectively is a great part of a File Clerk’s profession.
 They use their communication skills to cooperate with their coworkers, clarify information, seek documentation, and deliver appropriate documents and files from different departments.